 - a folio that should comprise 5-10 pieces of your own work, including final pieces, development work and thinking.
 You must collate your work into a single PDF (maximum 25 pages).
 You may upload your PDF (maximum 10MB) or supply a URL if it's hosted online.

 - If you have successfully completed the Bachelor of Landscape Architectural Design from RMIT University with a GPA of 2.5 out of 4.0 or above, you are guaranteed entry into Master of Landscape Architecture.
 You do not need to submit a selection task.

-- If you have completed the Bachelor of Landscape Architectural Design from RMIT University with a GPA less than 2.5 out of 4.0 or another architecture/landscape architecture specific Bachelor degree from a different institution, you will be required to complete and submit a pre-selection kit with your application.
+- If you have completed the Bachelor of Landscape Architectural Design from RMIT University with a GPA less than 2.5 out of 4.0 or another architecture/landscape architecture specific Bachelor degree from a different institution, you will be required to complete and submit a pre-selection kit (PDF 81kb) with your application.
 Short-listed applicants will be required to attend an interview.

 To study this program you will need to complete one of the following English proficiency tests: